Wonshtrum/vscode-lizard/readme.md

   to 0 to disable scanning function arguments.
 The default value is 0.
 * `lizard.length`: The maximum length of a function.
 Set this to 0 to disable scanning function length.
 The default value is 0.
+* `lizard.modified_ccn`: Use modified CCN analysis.
+This treats switch statements as complexity 1 regardless of the number of cases.
+The default is off.

 ## Known Issues